Securing Real-Time Internet-of-Things: Real-Time Internet-of-Things : An Overview

 \subsection{Heterogeneous Communication Traffic}

 Many conventional RTS typically consist of several independently operating nodes with limited or no communication capabilities.
 However with the emergence of RT-IoT, cyber-physical nodes not only communicate over closed industrial communication networks but are also often connected via the Internet.
-As an example, an autonomous vehicle is estimated to generate data at the rate of about 1 gigabyte per second while the U.S. smart grid is expected to generate 1000 petabytes of data each year (compared to that 2.4 petabytes of data generated by the U.S. Library of Congress per month) \cite{iot_fog_overview}.
-Since most real-time applications would need to trigger events based on specific data conditions, a real-time communication channel with guaranteed QoS (\eg throughput and data processing requirements, \textit{delay guarantees}, \etc) is necessary to support such applications \cite{rt-iot-ibm-china, rt-iot-qos-scheduling}.
+Since most real-time applications would need to trigger events based on specific data conditions, a real-time communication channel with guaranteed QoS (\eg throughput and data processing requirements, \textit{delay guarantees}, \etc) would also be necessary to support such applications \cite{rt-iot-ibm-china, rt-iot-qos-scheduling}.